January 2026

-The global herbal medicine market size was estimated at USD 87.05 billion in 2024 and is predicted to increase from USD 105.24 billion in 2025 to approximately USD 580.81 billion by 2034, expanding at a CAGR of 20.9% from 2025 to 2034.
+The global herbal medicine market size reached at USD 105.24 billion in 2025 and is predicted to increase from USD 127.24 billion in 2026 to reach approximately USD 702.17 billion by 2035, expanding at a CAGR of 20.9% from 2026 to 2035.
 The growth factor linked with herbal medicine is rising awareness of side effects from synthetic drugs, which drives demand for herbal alternatives.
 Consumers are growing increasingly concerned about the bad outcomes that are driving the growth of the market.

 Herbal Medicine, which is also known as herbalism or herbal studies comprises botanicals for health and wellness.
 Pharmacognosy is the study or having knowledge of “medicinal substances originating from botanical and specifically elements obtained from plants”.
 The World Health Organization states that nearly 40% of pharmaceutical products in the current state are made up of natural and synthetic knowledge, which includes landmark drugs like artemisinin, aspirin, and childhood cancer treatment.
 On the other hand, historically, herbalists pursue the philosophy of wellness, which considers a person’s holistic demands, such as emotional, spiritual, and physical, as well as their personal levels of stress and other external factors.